anannia22/day1-js-fundamentals/day5 forms and validation/README.md

-# Login Form Validation (DOM)
+## 🔐 Login Form Validation (Bootstrap)

-## Description
+### 📌 Description
-This project demonstrates basic login form validation using JavaScript DOM manipulation.
+This project demonstrates a login form with client-side validation.
-It checks for empty input fields and displays simple error messages.
+The UI is improved using **Bootstrap 5** for responsiveness and modern design.

-## Features
+### 🚀 Features
-- Empty field validation
-- Error messages displayed below inputs
-- Prevents form submission if inputs are invalid

-## What is DOM?
-DOM (Document Object Model) allows JavaScript to interact with HTML elements dynamically.

-## DOM Usage in This Project
+- Bootstrap CDN integration
+- Responsive layout using container & grid
-- `document.getElementById()` selects form and inputs
+- Bootstrap cards, forms, and buttons
-- `addEventListener()` handles form submission
-- `textContent` is used to show error messages
-- `preventDefault()` stops page reload on invalid form submission
+- JavaScript form validation

-## Technologies Used
+### 🛠 Technologies Used
-- HTML
+- HTML5
-- CSS
+- CSS3
-- JavaScript (DOM)
+- JavaScript

-## Folder Name
-`day-5-form-validation`
+- Bootstrap 5